OpenDMA/opendma-spec/OpenDMA-Spec.md

 8.  `opendma:DeclaredProperties`, multi value, Reference to property info objects (§9), can be empty
 9.  `opendma:Properties`, multi value, Reference to property info objects (§9), can be empty
 10. `opendma:Aspect`, single value, Boolean, not null
-11. `opendma:Instantiable`, single value, Boolean, not null
-12. `opendma:Hidden`, single value, Boolean, not null
+11. `opendma:Hidden`, single value, Boolean, not null
-13. `opendma:System`, single value, Boolean, not null
+12. `opendma:System`, single value, Boolean, not null
-14. `opendma:Retrievable`, single value, Boolean, not null
+13. `opendma:Retrievable`, single value, Boolean, not null
-15. `opendma:Searchable`, single value, Boolean, not null
+14. `opendma:Searchable`, single value, Boolean, not null
-16. `opendma:SubClasses`, multi value, Reference to a class info objects (§7), can be empty
+15. `opendma:SubClasses`, multi value, Reference to a class info objects (§7), can be empty

 These constraints apply to the properties of valid class objects (§8.3) and valid aspect objects (§8.4):
 1. The restrictions of the `opendma:SuperClass` property are defined in §8.
 2. The set of property info objects referenced by the `opendma:Properties` matches exactly the effective properties list (§10) of this class
 3. The value of the `opendma:SubClasses` property is exactly the set of valid class objects whose `opendma:SuperClass` property contains a reference to this class info object
-5. The values of `opendma:Aspects` are all valid aspect objects and the `opendma:Instantiable` property must be ` true`
+5. The values of `opendma:Aspects` are all valid aspect objects

 > Conclusion:
 > The set of valid aspect objects of the `opendma:Aspects` property contain the set of the `opendma:Aspects` property of the class info object